kubeflow/website/content/en/docs/started/installing-kubeflow.md

   - [`v1.7.0`](https://github.com/kubeflow/manifests/tree/v1.7.0#installation)

 {{% alert title="Warning" color="warning" %}}
-Kubeflow is a complex system with many components and dependencies.
+Kubeflow is a __complex system__ with many components and dependencies.
 Using the raw manifests requires a deep understanding of Kubernetes, Istio, and Kubeflow itself.

 When using the raw manifests, the Kubeflow community is not able to provide support for environment-specific issues or custom configurations.
 If you need support, please consider using a [packaged distribution](#packaged-distributions-of-kubeflow).
 Nevertheless, we welcome contributions and bug reports very much.
 {{% /alert %}}

-<a id="next-steps"></a>

 ## Next steps